Best Subprime Loans for Bad Credit in May 2026

 How Auto Loans Work

-The auto loan process will vary based on the origin of your loan.
-If you choose to go with a direct lender, such as a bank or credit union, you’ll typically need to have your vehicle picked out before you apply for the loan.
+The journey to securing an auto loan can differ depending on where you choose to borrow.
+Opting for a direct lender, like a bank or credit union, often means you’ll need to select your vehicle before applying for the loan.

 If you decide to use an online dealer network to find a local dealer for financing, you’ll first apply through the network and select a dealer.
 Then you’ll meet with a dealer representative to select your vehicle from the dealer’s stock and to complete the loan process.